mercymusonda/Apple-Financial-Dashboard/README.md

 The following Excel skills were utilized for analysis:

 📊 Pivot Table
-📈 data Visualizations and validation
+📈 data Visualizations and validation.
 🗺 charts
 🧮 Formulas and Functions including:
     ➕ SUM